SAP-samples/teched2022-XP281/exercises/1/README.md

 - Access the **output** and change the Output Values for `status` (number) to: `$(.appHealthCheck.output.status)`
 <br>![](/exercises/1/images/01_05_9.png)

-- Add a new executor `notifyANS`
+- Add a new executor `notifyANS` of the `monitoring-sapcp:SendAlertNotificationServiceEvent:1` command which would send the notification event
 <br>![](/exercises/1/images/01_05_10.png)

-As we see the command expect to specify parameters for:
+<br>As we see the command expect to specify parameters for:
-- data
-- password
-- url
-- user
+  - data: the notification event payload
+  - password: for the ANS service api
+  - url: endpoint of the ANS service
+  - user: for the ANS service API
-- tokenURL (optional)
+  - tokenURL (optional): used for other auth methods

   Therefore it is needed to add the following Input Keys from the `ANSUserInput` we already have created from the previous steps.

-`ANSClientID` --> (string) Default Value: key client_id from input ANSUserInput `ANSClientSecret` --> (string / sensitive) Default Value: key client_secret from input ANSUserInput `url` --> value from ANS service key + `/cf/producer/v1/resource-events`
+  - `ANSClientID` --> (string) Default Value: key client_id from input ANSUserInput
+  - `ANSClientSecret` --> (string / sensitive) Default Value: key client_secret from input ANSUserInput
+  - `url` --> value from ANS service key + `/cf/producer/v1/resource-events`
   - The data object for the custom event that is to be produced by the SAP Automation Pilot in case the condition is met:
+    ```json
-`{ "eventType": "CUSTOM-ALERT", "severity": "WARNING", "category": "ALERT", "subject": "Alert Sent by SAP Automation Pilot: SAPUI5 Web App Is Not Accessible", "body": "IMPORTANT!
-SAPUI5 Web App cannot be accessed by the Automation Pilot health check request.", "resource": { "resourceName": "App #2", "resourceType": "application" } } `
+    { "eventType": "CUSTOM-ALERT", "severity": "WARNING", "category": "ALERT", "subject": "Alert Sent by SAP Automation Pilot: SAPUI5 Web App Is Not Accessible", "body": "IMPORTANT!
+SAPUI5 Web App cannot be accessed by the Automation Pilot health check request.", "resource": { "resourceName": "App #2", "resourceType": "application" } }
+    ```

 Expected result should like this setup:
 <br>![](/exercises/1/images/01_05_13.png)

-- Conditions within the SAP Automation Pilot which will fire the custom event
+- Condition of that executor to fire only when the response from our app was not 200
 <br>![](/exercises/1/images/01_06.png)

-- The regular and repetitive health-checks calls are performed via the Automation Pilot built-in [job scheduler](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/96863a2380d24ba4bab0145bbd78e411.html), currently set to execute the command in question each 5 mins.
+- Scheduled, repetitive or one-time command executions can be set up via the SAP Automation Pilot's built-in [job scheduler](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/96863a2380d24ba4bab0145bbd78e411.html).
+Set a schedule to execute the command in question each 5 minutes.
 <br>![](/exercises/1/images/01_07.png)

-**3. SAP Alert Notification service subscription setup**
+**3. SAP Alert Notification service notification subscription**
+<br>Create a new subscriptions for the notifications fired by our scheduled Automation Pilot command
-- Condition is setup based on the event type received as shown underneath:
+- Setup a condition, based on the event type received as shown underneath:
 <br>![](/exercises/1/images/01_08.png)

-- The expected action is configured to fire an alert email:
+- The expected action is configured to send email
+Note: if this is the first time you'd be receiving email notifications via ANS you'd receive an email to confirm such deliveries first.
 <br>![](/exercises/1/images/01_09.png)

 **4. Expected result**